getbowtied/product-blocks-for-woocommerce/README.txt

 6. Scattered Product List

 == Changelog ==
+= 1.2.1 =
+* Fixed a bug

+= 1.2 =
+* Updated for compatibility with latest WooCommerce version
+* Renamed Lookbook Snap to Scroll block to - Lookbook -Shop by Outfit
+* Renamed Expanding Grid block to Scattered Product List
+* Older versions of the blocks will have to be manually deleted and re-added

 = 1.1.3 =
 * Improved loading of CSS & JS files to lessen impact on page loading
 * Fixed an issue with manually picking products